Mark Kiger

 Mark Winston Kiger (born May 30, 1980) is an American former professional baseball infielder.
 Kiger made his Major League Baseball (MLB) debut in the 2006 postseason, and never played in an MLB regular season game.
-He is the only player in major league history to have played his entire career in the postseason, and one of only six players to have made their major league debut in the postseason.
+He is the only player in major league history to have played his entire career in the postseason, and the second of only six players to have made their major league debut in the postseason, the first being Bug Holliday in 1885.

 Amateur career

 Kiger attended La Jolla High School in La Jolla, California.
 Out of high school, Kiger was drafted by the Boston Red Sox in the 27th round of the 1999 Major League Baseball Draft, but did not sign.
 He attended Grossmont College, then transferred to the University of Florida, where he played for coach Andy Lopez and coach Pat McMahon's Florida Gators baseball teams from 2000 to 2002.
 He developed a reputation as a hitter, with a .403 batting average, 104 hits and ninety runs scored, while drawing sixty walks, in 2002.
 After leading the team for three consecutive seasons in scoring, his 212 runs scored remains fifth on the Gators' career records list.